JuliaLinearAlgebra/MatrixDepot.jl/doc/matrices.rst

                     pp 506-512 (1995)

    wathen
-      Wathen Matrix is a sparse, symmetric positive, random matrix arose from the finite element method [wath87]_.
-The generated matrix is the consistent mass matrix for a regular `nx-by-ny` grid of 8-nodes.
+      The Wathen matrix is a sparse, symmetric positive, random matrix arising from the finite element method [wath87]_.
+      It is the consistent mass matrix for a regular `nx-by-ny` grid of 8-node elements.

       .. image:: images/wathen.png